MahmoudDawood/learnings/KodeKloud/Kubernetes for the Absolute Beginners – Hands-on Tutorial.md

     - `delete` by object name or file
       - `pod` or `node` or `replicationcontroller` or `replicaset`
     - `replace -f YAML-FILE` replace a kubernetes object
+    - `expose pod POD-NAME --port=PORT --name=SERVICE-NAME` create a ClusterIP service exposes an application on a port
     - `scale --replicas=N NAME-OR-FILE` scale a replicaset
     - `cluster-info`
     - `rollout` see status